Bronze Age Britain: Bronze

 An analysis of Bronze Age–Early Iron Age tin ingots recovered from four Mediterranean shipwrecks off the coasts of Israel and southern France found that they originated from tin ores in south-west Britain.
 According to Williams et al. (2025), "the ‘bronzization’ of the East Mediterranean, occurring 1500–1300 BC, was primarily driven by European tin sources, particularly from south-west Britain, rather than Central Asian sources."
 This situation is reflected in later writings by the Greek historian Herodotus (c.
 450 BC), who referred to the Cassiterides or 'tin islands' in the distant northwest as the source for Mediterranean tin.
-The importance of Britain as a source of tin is also reflected in evidence for connections between elites of the Wessex culture and elites in Mycenaean Greece, notably evidenced in the rich Bush Barrow burial next to Stonehenge.
+The importance of Britain as a source of tin is also reflected in evidence for connections between elites of the Wessex culture and elites in Bronze Age Greece, notably displayed in the rich Bush Barrow burial next to Stonehenge, dating from c.
+1950 BC.

 Copper was exported to the continent from sites such as the Great Orme mine in northern Wales, as was gold from Cornwall (notably used to make the Nebra Sky Disc associated with the Únětice culture in central Europe).
+Gold from Cornwall was also exported to Ireland where it was used to make Bronze Age artefacts such as gold lunulae.